Providing for the needs of a person with a disability

 It is not normally desirable to leave property outright to an person with an intellectual disability, although this will not always be the case.
 Some disabled people have enough understanding to look after their property and to make wills themselves.
 The make-up of the estate, the person’s nature and their level of disability should be considered in each situation.
 It is possible to give some property outright, with the bulk of property being given on trust.

 Where a person with a disability is ‘absolutely entitled’ to property from a parent’s estate because there is no will, or there is a will but it contains an outright gift to the person with a disability rather than setting up a trust, the property is handed to the person with a disability providing they have enough understanding to look after the property.
 If the person with a disability does not have that understanding then the person who has administered the parent’s estate (the executors or, if there was no will, the administrator) is not allowed to hand the property over to the person with a disability.
 In these circumstances the person with a disability may have an administrator appointed under the Guardianship and Administration Act 1995 (Tas) who has legal authority to administer that person’s estate.
-Application can be made to the Guardianship and Administration Board for an administrator to be appointed.
+Application can be made to the Guardianship Stream of the Tasmanian Civil and Administrative Tribunal (TASCAT) for an administrator to be appointed.

 The alternative to leaving property outright to a person with a disability is to set up a trust under the will so that the property can be used for the benefit of the person with a disability.
 A trust basically amounts to appointing people who are called ‘trustees’ to use property in the way and for the purposes specified in the will.